In this article, you will learn how to calculate survey sample size to ensure statistically significant results.

 You should always seek out text-based feedback.
 Though it can be harder to quantify, it’s incredibly valuable and something you should ask for in all of your surveys.
 The right open-ended question can add a lot of insights you may not otherwise get if you only ask close-ended questions.

+Calculating the correct survey sample size can be tricky, but it’s an important step for ensuring successful surveys.
 Understanding your audience is an important aspect of running a successful business.
 Sending out customer surveys, like CSAT, or NPS are a great place to start but if you really want to get a strong pulse check, you need to have a sufficient sample size.
-Though it may seem like a tall order, by taking the time to get the correct sample, you’re better able to understand your target audience.
-And, by extension, better serve them.